-TCCD South Campus discharges to an impaired water body (segment 0828A_01) but as a category 5c, a TMDL is not established.
-However, although a TMDL is not established, ongoing quarterly inspections conducted at target areas by the Director of Environmental Management together with daily/weekly inspections of parking areas, open spaces, and outfalls are the primary activities used to address discharges that may impact bacteria.
-As a secondary activity, student and faculty awareness and educational programs are provided during campus events (i.e., Earth Day, Spring Fest, Arbor Day) and through display/distribution of education information and materials.
+TCCD Northwest Campus discharges to an impaired water body (TX-0806_02) and a TMDL has been established for chlordane in fish tissue.
+Ongoing quarterly inspections are conducted at target areas together with daily/weekly inspections and litter removal of parking areas, open spaces, and outfalls acting as the primary activities used to address discharges that could impact impairment status.
+As a secondary activity, student and faculty awareness and educational programs are provided during campus events (i.e., Earth Day, Spring Fest, or Arbor Day) and through display/distribution of education information and materials.

 4. Report the benchmark identified by the MS4 and assessment activities:

-Benchmark Parameter (Ex: Total Suspended Solids) Benchmark Value Description of additional sampling or other assessment activities Year(s) conducted Bacteria (E Coli) Counts (most probable number per milliliter [mpn/ml]) Quarterly visual inspections of outfalls, retention ponds, and target areas (Director of Environmental Management) Weekly/Daily inspections (Facility Services staff and groundskeepers) 2013 to present
+Benchmark Parameter (Ex: Total Suspended Solids) Benchmark Value Description of additional sampling or other assessment activities Year(s) conducted Bacteria (E Coli) Not Applicable Quarterly visual inspections of outfalls, retention ponds, and target areas (Director of Environmental Management) Weekly/Daily inspections (Facility Services staff and groundskeepers) 2013 to present